ismailbennani/openapi-changelog/README.md

         field may contain the following values:~~\
         **The \`status\` field within the Time Zone response object contains the status of the request.
 The \`status\` field may contain the following values:**\

-        - \`OK\` indicates that the request was successful.
-        - \`INVALID_REQUEST\` indicates that the request was malformed.
-        - \`OVER_DAILY_LIMIT\` indicates any of the following:
-          - The API key is missing or invalid.
-          - Billing has not been enabled on your account.
-          - A self-imposed usage cap has been exceeded.
-          - The provided method of payment is no longer valid (for example, a credit card has expired).

-        - \`OVER_QUERY_LIMIT\` indicates the requestor has exceeded quota.
-        - \`REQUEST_DENIED\` indicates that the API did not complete the request.
-Confirm that the request was sent over HTTPS instead of HTTP.
-        - \`UNKNOWN_ERROR\` indicates an unknown error.
-        - \`ZERO_RESULTS\` indicates that no time zone data could be found for the specified position or time.
-Confirm that the request is for a location on land, and not over water.

 Version 1.14.5 - PATCH